 When was the Ocracoke Light built?

-Construction on Ocracoke Lighthouse began in 1798.
-Final construction ended in 1813.
+Construction on Ocracoke Lighthouse was completed in 1823.

 The Ocracoke Light was constructed and designed by Noah Porter an architect from Massachusetts.